danjbrown/angular2-webpack/README.md

 # angular2-webpack

-An Angular2 starter, using the module bundler Webpack and a Bootstrap Dashboard template.
+An Angular2 starter application with integrated Bootstrap Dashboard template.

-The app is written in TypeScript and includes examples for routing, shared services and filters.

 You will see that the jQuery and Bootstrap resources are loaded in vendor.js

+Key Features:

+* Written in TypeScript.
+* Now includes tslint, a static analysis linter for TypeSript.
+* Includes working examples of routing, shared services, event emitters and filters.
-Webpack includes webpack-dev-server that builds and reloads the app in the browser when a change is detected, making development easier.
+* Uses webpack-dev-server which builds and reloads the app in the browser when a change is detected, making development faster.

 Install
 ```